opensearch-project/project-website/_posts/2025-04-24-Announcing-Data-Prepper-2.11.md

 ## Introduction

-Data Prepper 2.11 is now available for download!
+OpenSearch Data Prepper 2.11 is now available for download!
 This release includes a number of great improvements to help you ingest data into OpenSearch.
 Some major changes include new sources for data and better OpenTelemetry support.